microsoft/azure_arc/README.md

 # Azure Arc "Jumpstart"

-The following guides will walk you how to demo and started with Azure Arc.
+The following guides will walk you how to demo and get started with Azure Arc.
 They are designed in "short & sweet" fashion with as much automation in mind.
 The goal is for you to have a working Azure Arc demo environment spined-up in no time so you can focus on showing the core values of the platform.

 ## Azure Arc for Servers
 The below deployment options are focusing on Azure Arc for Servers.
 It is designed to quickly spin up a server that is ready to be projected in Azure Arc and for you to start playing with it.